 Condominiums are in Planned Unit Developments (PUD).
 PUDs neighborhood of residential and commercial properties.
 Most common are a condominium, townhouse, and home PUD projects.
 The PUD project is operated by a homeowners association (HOA).
 Homeowners have monthly or quarterly fees.
 Referred to as HOA fees.
 Generally, based on square footage of unit.
 HOA fees cover amenities, maintenance, and reserves of the homeowner association.
 HOA fees are common in all condo projects.

 Condominium Associations Fees and Mello Roos

 Homeowners Association Fee.
 Condominium association determines the monthly fees per unit.
-Condo fees generally based on number of units in complex, size of your unit and projected expenses for complex maintenance and repair.
-Homeowner association fee, is cost paid by condo homeowners.
+Condo fees generally based on the number of units in complex, size of your unit and projected expenses for complex maintenance and repair.
+Homeowner association fee is the cost paid by condo homeowners.
 Cost pays for maintenance of common areas.
 MLS listings have the monthly HOA fees.
 Homeowner HOA fees can vary from $400.00 to $1,200.00 per month in West Los Angeles and Beach Cities.

 Note: In West Los Angeles and Beach Cities there is only one development that has Mello Roos.
 That is Playa Vista Silicon Beach.
 12 Tips Buying Condominium Complete Guide

 Covenants, Conditions, and Restrictions (CC&Rs) govern condominium complexes.
 The rules vary from one development to another.
 There may be restrictions on rentals, pool times, pet ownership, noise levels, renovation of exterior windows, doors.
 CC&Rs enforced by the condo association.
 Prospective buyers read CC&Rs after the acceptance of an offer.
 In the due diligence period.
 Buyers can determine if comfortable with CC&Rs.
 If not comfortable can cancel escrow.